juliebugmtl/100-days-of-code/log.md

 **Thoughts:** I definitely don't like coding in the morning, but it was nice to know that I didn't _need_ to code this evening for the challenge, even though I did anyways.

 **Link to work:** [Instagram post](https://www.instagram.com/p/Bnkv7SehW2l/) - this is where I currently error out on the change email workflow.
 Something to dig into tomorrow or later this week.

+#### ETA: Week 1 complete and with about 17 hours of coding done.
+That's like a part-time job.
+On top of my actual job.
+I'm kind of impressed, honestly, and the week flew by.